optimistic-data-spirit/dengai/README.md

-dengai
+# dengai
 ==============================

-drivendata competition on disease spread prediction
+This project is a Drivendata competition on disease spread prediction based on the [cookiecutter data science project template](https://drivendata.github.io/cookiecutter-data-science/).

-Project Organization
+## Project Organization
 ------------

     ├── LICENSE